-Turbocharge your BI and Analytics Using Superset and Presto
+Turbocharge your BI and Analytics Using Apache Superset and Presto

-Interactive, ad hoc queries and lightning fast data visualizations for Superset
+Interactive, ad hoc queries and lightning fast data visualizations for Apache Superset

 What is Apache Superset?
 Apache Superset is a big data exploration and visualization platform that was created at an Airbnb hackathon in 2015.
 Since then, it has grown into an enterprise-level, open-source business intelligence (BI) system offering features found in commercial solutions like Looker and Tableau.
 It is a highly customizable BI system, able to visualize and explore huge amounts of data and is meant for users of all skills.
 Some of the companies using Superset include Ubisoft, Dropbox, Yahoo, and American Express.

 Using Superset, one can use a GUI-based approach to create visualizations and perform data exploration or SQL, allowing ease of use for both casual and technical users.
 It allows for near real-time data analysis of huge amounts of data and supports geospatial data analytics.
 Superset can connect to many different SQL-based databases to enable easy creation of charts, interactive dashboards, geospatial visualizations, and data exploration using SQL or drag-and-drop among other features.
 Some of the databases supported include PostgreSQL, Oracle, Redshift, BigQuery, DB2, and Presto (not technically a database).

 Anatomy of Apache Superset

 While Redash can use direct connections to individual supported data stores.
 Another way is to connect Redash to a distributed query engine like Presto, to enable higher performance, higher concurrent workloads and instant, seamless access to multiple data sources.
 With Redash + Presto, a distributed SQL query engine, it can become an even more powerful tool.